STUDENT ATTENDANCE POLICY

 - Students are expected to enter the building at 8 am.

 - Any student arriving at 8:09 am or later will be marked late.
+Please arrive by 8 am.

 - If for any reason, your child leaves school before 10:30 am, they will be marked absent for the day.

 - Any student leaving before the end of the day must be signed out in the office.
+Due to end of the day procedures and generally busy office staff, students may not be signed out between 2:15 –2:40 pm unless there is an emergency.

-Students are required to attend school every day unless excused in writing by a lawful excuse.
-Legal absences are the following: death of immediate family member; illness of the student; court summons (for student); observance of a religious holiday; and appointment (for child) with a doctor.
-Attendance is monitored each day by the teachers and the office.
+Attendance is monitored each day by the teachers and the office staff.
 Parents of absent students receive district-generated phone notifications for confirmation of each absence.
-Parents are asked to call school for student absences and to provide a written note and/or medical note for all absences regarding sickness.
+Parents are asked to call school for student absences and to provide a written note and/or medical note for all absences.
 Students who show a habitual pattern of lateness and/or absence will receive intervention services.

 - Report to the Office.